 What is your smoking policy?

 We do not allow smoking within the building.
-Clients are permitted to smoke outside in a designated area in the car park.
+Residents are permitted to smoke outside the building in a designated smoking area.

 Is there a waiting list?

 Availability varies throughout the year.
 Please get in touch to learn about vacancies at this service.

 What is your clinical governance at Board level?

 The organisation has a clinical governance board that sits alongside our trustees.
 Its membership includes representatives from the trustees and the clinical team.
 The Board aims to review efficacy against the continual changes to best practices and assess and cascade learning from any incidents.

 Do we need to complete every section on the referral form?